September 17, 2014

 Rice is daily food for half of the world's population.
-Genetically engineered (GE) rice is a threat to our health, agriculture and biodiversity.
+Genetically modified (GM or genetically engineered) rice is a threat to our health, agriculture and biodiversity.

-No GE rice is grown commercially anywhere in the world.
+No GM rice is grown commercially anywhere in the world.

-- In September 2011 the Chinese government stated it was suspending the commercialisation of genetically engineered rice.
-The future of GE rice in China remains uncertain.
+- In September 2011, the Chinese government stated it was suspending the commercialisation of genetically engineered rice.
+The future of GM rice in China remains uncertain.

-Genetically Engineered "Golden rice" was touted as a solution to the serious health problems, including blindness, resulting from widespread vitamin-A deficiency in the Global South.
+Genetically engineered "Golden rice" is touted as a solution to the serious health problems, including blindness, resulting from widespread vitamin-A deficiency in the Global South.
 Golden Rice has been in development for almost 20 years and is still being tested.
-The industry is now saying that they expect the rice will be approved in 2013 for commercial planting in the Philippines and could also be approved in Bangladesh.

-The first Golden Rice variety did not produce enough beta carotene (Provitamin A) and produced only 1.6 micro g/gm of carotenoids.
+The first Golden Rice variety did not produce enough beta carotene (Provitamin A) - it produced only 1.6 micro g/gm of carotenoids.
 A child would have had to eat more than 10 kilograms per day to get a sufficient dose.
-The industry says they have now solved this problem and developed a better variety of the rice.
+The industry says they have now solved this problem with a better variety of the rice.
 The rice is called "Golden Rice" because of its colour but the beta-carotene that makes the rice yellow was an unexpected effect.

 Vitamin A supplementation and food fortification in the Philippines (began in 1999) has already reduced vitamin A deficiency in preschool age children from 40% in 2003 to 15.2% in 2008 (the World Health Organization considers 15% to be the cutoff for when deficiency is considered a public health problem).

-- Read the report from Greenpeace "Golden rice's lack of lustre".
+- Read the report from Greenpeace "Golden Illusion: The broken promise of Golden Rice".